dominik-/provy/README.md

    - EC2 Security-group called 'hbase'
    - EC2 Key-Pair (save *.pem file on local PC) for the latter security group
    - An EBS volume for experimental results
+   - A (unique) S3 bucket name on the eu-west S3 region.

 SECURITY WARNING: do not use AWS key-pairs or S3 buckets, which are in productive usage or provide access to any private data.
 They will be stored on publicly accessible locations / used as public locations!
 Also, a disclosed location is not a secure location!